What are the actual numbers? How many bear attacks happen per year? And should you be worried?

 - If you remain in a developed area, the chances decrease to one in 59 million.
 In contrast, hiking backcountry will increase your chance of a grizzly bear attack to approximately 1 in 232,000.

 Unfortunately, bear attacks statistics in the United States are increasing because of the growing human population that pushes the animals out of their habitats.
+And that’s not the only species at risk.
+We’re close to causing elephant extinction within the next decade.

 5. Between 2000–2017 There Were Eight Fatal Attacks by Bears in Alaska